 Reviewed by: Amber Wilkinson

-If you get a feeling of retro charm from watching the Tony Gilroy-penned Beirut, it should come as no surprise as he wrote it way back in 1991.
+If you get a feeling of retro charm from watching the Tony Gilroy-penned Beirut - now renamed The Negotiator for its UK release - it should come as no surprise as he wrote it way back in 1991.
 The sense of political thriller nostalgia is further enhanced by the fact that the action takes place in 1982, with flashbacks to a decade before.

 Jon Hamm sinks his teeth into the role of troubled former diplomat Mason Skiles, whose chief occupation now is working as a mediator between unions and management while hitting the bottle in his off hours.
 In a tight set-up, we learn that back in the Seventies he was posted in the titular Lebanese capital, living with his wife Nadia (Leila Bekhti) and caring for orphaned teen Karim (Yoav Sadian Rosenberg), little realising that the youngster's brother Abu Rajal (Hicham Ouraqa) is a Palestinian whose CV majors in terror attacks.
 Tragedy is inevitable, not least because all this is set against the backdrop of a cocktail party, which hardly ever end well at the movies.